jollyjerr/knowledge/math/calculus/limits.md

 A function is continuous at x = c if and only if lim(x -> c) == f(c)

 Discontinuities can be
-Point/Removable: two sided limit exists, but value at c is different
+Point/Removable or hole: two sided limit exists, but value at c is different
-Jump: two sided limit does not exist
-Asymptotic: left and right handed limit are unbounded
+Jump: two sided limit does not exist Asymptotic/infinite: left and right handed limit are unbounded Infinite oscillation: f(x) = sin(1/x)

 ### Point discontinuities